 When you need to go downshift

-What Damages can be Caused by Incorrect Use of OD Gear?
+What Damages Can Be Caused by Incorrect Use Overdrive In Cars?